-Propane is a cleaner burning fuel than gas or diesel.
+Propane is a cleaner burning fuel than petrol or diesel.
 It’s easier to store and has a longer shelf life.
-It’s a less common fuel source than diesel or gas, but it has numerous advantages depending on your use case.
+It’s a less common fuel source than diesel or gasoline, but it has numerous advantages depending on your use case.

 Depending on the power output, propane generators can run major appliances and HVAC systems in the event of a power outage.

 Outside of residential and recreational applications, propane generators are often used in farming and industry.
 Heavy-duty propane generators can provide enough power to operate heavy machinery.